-2. deadline to a higher quality response to patient safety incidents, and the implementation of meaningful actions that lead to demonstrable change and improvement.
+2. implementation of meaningful actions that lead to demonstrable change and improvement.
 Develop a local board-led, commissioner and integrated care system (ICS)/sustainability and transformation partnership (STP) assured architecture around response to patient safety incidents, which promotes ownership, accountability, rigour, expertise and efficacy.
-Improve the working environment for staff in relation to their experience of patient 1.
-Act on feedback from staff about their concerns with patient safety incident responses in the NHS. safety incidents and investigations 2.
+Improve the working environment for staff in relation to their experience of patient safety incidents and investigations 1.
+2. Act on feedback from staff about their concerns with patient safety incident responses in the NHS.
 Support and involve staff in patient safety incident response, for better understanding of the issues and contributory factors.